ibnmalik/ibnmalik/CONTRIBUTING.md

-# Contributing to Ibnmalk library
+# Contributing to Ibnmalik library

 Hi there!
-Thanks for your interest in contributing to [Ibnmalk](http://www.ibnmalk.araby360.org/).
+Thanks for your interest in contributing to [Ibnmalik](/).
 In this document we'll try to summarize everything that you need to know to do a good job.